demisto/content/Packs/CofenseTriage/Integrations/CofenseTriagev3/README.md

 ## Mirroring Integration Feature
 - All users with 6.0.0 and higher would be able to get the updated reports from Cofense Triage (called Mirroring Integration feature).
 - The integration imports reported emails as incidents.
 It allows to mirror incidents from Cofense Triage to Cortex SOAR.
-This can be made possible by enabling the following option:
+This can be made possible by selecting `Incoming` in the following option:
-    - Can sync mirror in
+    - Incident Mirroring Direction
     ![Mirroring Configuration](./../../doc_files/mirroring_configuration.png)

 ## Commands